-This review is based on months of testing with 16 of today's most popular belay devices, but it rests on an 10-year foundation that goes back to 2009 when we first started examining the product category.
+This review is based on months of testing with 17 of today's most popular belay devices, but it rests on a 12-year foundation that goes back to when we first started examining the product category.
 While the belay device market has changed considerably in that time, the results haven't so much: the GriGri (with updates) remains our favorite.

 Four different climbers have played the role of lead reviewer of belay devices over that time, and it is remarkable how little variance they have found in their testing.
 This isn't a case of advertising dollars holding sway either.
 All the belay devices tested were purchased by OutdoorGearLab on the retail market, and the reviewers had no financial incentive to score any product over another.
 Our conclusions are based entirely on our interactions with these devices.
 We sought out opinions from friends and acquaintances, but anything we couldn't prove ourselves we either left out or mentioned the source.
 Here's how we specifically tested each model for our various comparison metrics.